Equipment available to our group

 Our own equipment includes:

-To investigate the photophysical properties of photoswitchable ligands and photoswitchable metal complexes we use a 150 W Xenon Lamp with filters or a 1000 W Xenon Lamp equipped with a monochromator.
-The photoresponse of synthesized compounds is monitored spectrscopically by irradiating liquid or solid samples and recording electronic absorption, NMR spectra or measuring magnetic susceptibility.
-Our photoequipment is optimized for irradiation in visible and UV (up to 200 nm) regions.
+To investigate the photophysical properties of materials we use a 150 W Xenon Lamp with filters and a 1000 W Xenon Lamp equipped with a monochromator.
+The photoresponse of synthesized compounds is monitored spectroscopically by irradiating liquid or solid samples and recording electronic absorption, NMR spectra or measuring magnetic susceptibility.
+Our photosetups are optimized for irradiation in UV (up to 200 nm) and visible regions.